No. 11 Texas beats Kansas 24-17, heads to Big 12 title game

 "We treated this game like a semifinal, if you will, win and advance," coach Tom Herman said.
 "And our guys found a way to win and advance."

 Tre Watson finished with 79 yards on 14 carries as Texas earned its third consecutive victory.
-The Longhorns will face the winner of Friday night's showdown between No. 6 Oklahoma and No. 12 West Virginia in the Big 12 championship.
+The Longhorns will face No. 6 Oklahoma in the Big 12 championship next Saturday.

 "We put a little cushion out for us there towards the end, but we knew they weren't going away," Herman said.